TinyLVLM-eHub: Towards Comprehensive and Efficient Evaluation for Large Vision-Language Models: Experiment and Analysis

-\textbf{Results on Embodied Intelligence.} We present the evaluation results on embodied intelligence.
+We present the evaluation results on embodied intelligence.
 Similar to LVLM-eHub \cite{xu2023lvlm}, we conducted a user study involving 10 participants to assess the effectiveness of planning outputs.
 The study comprises 6 household scenarios from VirtualHome~\cite{puig2018virtualhome}.
 The results are reported in Table~\ref{tab:embodied_tasks_eval}.
 Given that Bard is specifically designed for images devoid of human presence, we present evaluation results for Bard on test splits both with and without human subjects.
 Bard (w/o human) garners the highest average score across five key dimensions and exhibits unmatched performance in terms of reasonability and executability.
 However, its proficiency in Object Recognition fails to rank among the top three, highlighting limitations in its fine-grained visual detection capability within the embodied domain.
 Moreover, acknowledging the frequent occurrence of human presence, and even direct human interaction in daily embodied tasks, it's evident that Bard has considerable room for improvement.
-Striking a balance between maintaining human privacy and ensuring task efficiency presents a substantial development frontier for Bard in the embodied domain tasks.
+In addition, we see that GminiPro-V achieves the second-best performance but attains a low score in conciseness.
+Striking a balance between maintaining human preference and ensuring task efficiency presents a substantial development frontier for API-based models in the embodied domain tasks.